romin711/issue-tracking-system-java/README.md

 - 🧑‍🔧 Staff update issue status until resolution

 The backend is implemented using **Core Java and JDBC** with **PostgreSQL** for data persistence.
-A simple frontend built using **HTML, CSS, Bootstrap, and JavaScript** simulates the workflow and is structured to be API-ready for future integration.
+A simple frontend built with **HTML, CSS, Bootstrap, and JavaScript** simulates the workflow and is structured to be API-ready for future backend integration.

 ---